m3dev/scalaflavor4j/readme.md

 ## Maven

-Available on maven central repository.

-Please add the following dependency:
+ScalaFlavor4J is available on maven central repository.
+Add the following dependency:

 ```xml
 <dependencies>